 Centering Latinx Voices and Narratives

-This full-day symposium is open to educators, students (grades 9-12), and parents of all backgrounds interested in amplifying the contributions of the Latinx community within K-12 education and beyond.
+This symposium is open to all educators, students (grades 9-12), parents and family members, alumni, and allies interested in amplifying the contributions of the Latinx community within K-12 education and beyond.

 9 AM - 2 PM